gijskoning/ReproducingCURL/docs/index.md

 CURL (Contrastive Unsupervised representations for Reinforcement Learning) [[1]](#1) is a model that performs representation learning for reinforcement learning (RL) agents.
 It can learn to do complex tasks from raw pixel data.
 It promised to be more sample efficient than currently available models.
 This work aims to recreate the performance of the already efficient CURL model with lower compute settings, like reduced batch size and replay buffer size.
 This frees up a lot of memory which allows it to be run on machines that would be available for a student.

-This work replicates CURL and  compares with another unsupervised pixel-based RL model: PixelSAC.
+This work replicates CURL and  compares with another unsupervised pixel-based RL model: SAC+AE.
 They are run on the same settings to level the playing field and provide a fair comparison.

 bit about results